scaleoutsystems/stackn/README.md

 ```
 https://studio.\<your-domain\>/admin
 ```
 - Sign in with the superuser which was set in helm values (\<global\>.studio.superUser and \<global\>.studio.superUserPassword).
-If these values was ommitted, one can find the password in the Secret "stackn" and superUser is by default "admin".
+If these values were omitted, the password can be found in the Secret "stackn" and superUser is by default "admin".

 - Go to "Users" tab and click on the user you created earlier.